BritishPandaChick/bpc-portfolio-site/wp-content/plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 6.4.5 (2023/08/17) =
+* Fix: The Replace Media link was breaking the layout, and showing even though this feature was not enabled.

 = 6.4.4 (2023/07/21) =
 * Update: Refreshed the UI, better checkboxes and so on.